 One of their hugely popular couple communication concepts is the idea of the ‘soft start-up’.

-What is the soft start-up?
+What is a soft start-up?

-The soft start-up is simply about approaching a conversation with your partner in a soft way, so that your partner can better receive what you are saying.
+The soft start-up is simply about approaching a conversation with your partner in a soft way so that your partner can better receive what you are saying.